Covid 19 coronavirus: Wage subsidy audit asks 39 applicants to return money

 Government auditing of Covid-19 wage subsidy claims has resulted in 39 applicants being asked to refund money but 897 have voluntarily offered to pay back all or some of the taxpayer cash.

-So far $10.2 billion has been paid out under the Government emergency response.
+So far $10.2 billion has been paid out under the Government's emergency response.

 Of the 897 voluntary reimbursement offers, 460 had so far returned $3.95m.